pickyourtrail_logo

 • Bastakiya lanes are pedestrian-friendly but narrow—consider walking after parking.

-Insider Tips for Visiting Coffee Museum Dubai
+Insider Tips for Visiting the Dubai Coffee Museum

 • Combine with a heritage walk in Bastakiya for maximum value in time.

-• Watch the time, the museum closes by 5 PM; plan to explore the surrounding eateries for dinner afterwards.
+• Watch the time; the museum closes by 5 PM; plan to explore the surrounding eateries for dinner afterwards.

-Suggested Coffee Museum Dubai Half-Day Itinerary
+Suggested Dubai Coffee Museum Half-Day Itinerary

 • Evening (6 PM): Head to Dubai Creek for a sunset abra ride or dinner at a creek-side café in Bur Dubai.